 The Passover of the Jews was near, and Jesus went up to Jerusalem.
 In the temple he found people selling cattle, sheep, and doves, and the money changers seated at their tables.
 Making a whip of cords, he drove all of them out of the temple, both the sheep and the cattle.
 He also poured out the coins of the money changers and overturned their tables.
 He told those who were selling the doves, "Take these things out of here!
 Stop making my Father's house a marketplace!"
 His disciples remembered that it was written, "Zeal for your house will consume me."
 The Jews then said to him, "What sign can you show us for doing this?
 Jesus answered them, "Destroy this temple, and in three days I will raise it up."
 The Jews then said, "This temple has been under construction for forty-six years, and will you raise it up in three days?"
 But he was speaking of the temple of his body.
 After he was raised from the dead, his disciples remembered that he had said this; and they believed the scripture and the word that Jesus had spoken. -John 2:13-22

-Zeal for thy house will consume me … but what else is there?
-Zeal inspired the aged Simeon to come to the temple to wait for the Christ and Anna to devote the whole of her widowhood to prayer in the Temple.
-Zeal compels Jesus to make a whip of cords to drive out the animal sellers and money changers profaning the sanctuary with idolatry, thievery, exploitation, and corruption.
+Zeal for thy house will consume me (Psalm 69:9).The same zeal which inspired Simeon to wait in his last days for the Christ, and Anna to devote the whole of her widowhood to prayer in the Temple, compels Jesus to make a whip of cords to drive out the animal sellers and money changers profaning the sanctuary with idolatry, thievery, exploitation, and corruption.
 And maybe just carelessness or indifference to God – the opposite of zeal.

-Zeal transfigures a worshipper's sight to perceive the glorious architecture and carvings, the magnificent embroidered curtain, the silent holy of holies of the Temple as a mere shadow of something unseen, un-seeable, and subtle.
-Zeal moves truly great people toward striving to visibly manifest the Temple of Christ’s body through justice, peace, respect, understanding, holiness, and love.
+Zeal transfigures a worshiper's sight to perceive the glorious architecture and carvings, the magnificent embroidered curtain, the silent Holy of Holies of the Temple, as a mere shadow of something subtle, unseen, un-seeable.
+Zeal allows ordinary people to visibly manifest the Temple of Christ’s body through justice, peace, respect, understanding, holiness, love.

-With zeal, we preach the cross even while it comes out sounding like foolishness, said St. Paul (1 Corinthians 1:18-25).
+With zeal we preach the cross even while and it comes out sounding like foolishness.
+(1 Corinthians 1:18-25)

 Nevertheless, fools or not, zealous or not, you and I are the living stones of the Temple.
 Perhaps only a fool can grasp this weird symmetry of grace.